Pevicsanch/feature-engineering-with-python/README.md

 # feature-engineering-with-python
 ## IT Academy - Data Science Itinerary: Feature Engineering

  Learn how to manage parameters with Python.
-Become familiar and work correctly with the variables, correlation, covariance and Feature scaling with python.
+Become familiar and work correctly with the variables, correlation, covariance and feature scaling with python.

  Learning objetives:
  + Pre-process the data by performing feature engineering.